 The obstacle is my idolatry.
 I struggle with body image idolatry.

 The cure starts when I confess that I believe in magic.
-And, that, at it’s root, this is sin.
+And, that, at its root, is sin.

 The sin is that I believe a real miracle in my life will come when I no longer have to worry about my weight.
 I believe that a transformation of my body will do more to improve my life than anything else I could conceive.
 I believe a lie.